 He first laughs a bit: “If we had spoken ten days ago I would have said hey, our employee mood is much better than a year ago!
 But like I said, last week was really red as we were moving office.”

 When I ask why he thinks their employee morale is up since last year, he mentions a few things:

 “Business was doing better than usual so we had plenty of hours for our technicians and call centre staff.
 We actually don’t have enough employees right now, which may be one of the root cause of some other issues… causing people to press red.”

 “We also made some management changes.
 We have some new managers in place that are holding employees more accountable.
 Good people appreciate that.”

 When our leadership team reviews our balanced scorecard…

-“Before someone might have been able to say it’s probably just a couple of people… No!
+“Before someone might have been able to say it’s probably just a couple of people who… No!
 With this system, it’s clear that our employee morale is down.
 I so much appreciate that.
-It’s simple and easy and exactly what I was looking for”, Scott concludes.
+It’s simple and easy and exactly what I was looking for”, the COO concludes.

-“Now that we have an official Mood KPI, it’s on our leadership scorecard, so we can’t run away from the number!”
+“Now that we have an official Employee Mood KPI, it’s on our leadership scorecard.
+So we can’t run away from the number!”